-With this razor tattoo we have another nice design on the handle.
-The black and light color blend well together, with the swirling lines looking good.
-The red design on the back of the blade also look nice.
+With this razor tattoo, we have another nice design on the handle.
+The black and light colors blend well together, with the swirling lines looking good.
+The red design on the back of the blade also looks nice.

 This purple and blue razor that is dripping blood is a unique tattoo, and one that is hard to figure out for me because I'm not sure what it is the razor is wrapped around.

-At first I thought it might be a heart, because the blade appears to be cutting into it as if it's soft.
-But then I can't explain the fire coming out of the top of the object, which would suggest it's a kettle of some sort.
-Of course than it doesn't explain the razor cutting into it, unless it was an error by the tattoo artist.
+At first, I thought it might be a heart because the blade appears to be cutting into it as if it's soft.
+But then I couldn't explain the fire coming out of the top of the object, which would suggest it's a kettle of some sort.
+Of course, then it doesn't explain the razor cutting into it unless it was an error by the tattoo artist.

-Then there is the fan or what also looks like turkey feathers in the back of the design, along with the spider web, all of which don't seem to make any sense.
+Then there is the fan or what also looks like turkey feathers in the back of the design, along with the spider web, none of which seem to make any sense.

-Taken together it's interesting, and a razor tattoo design which will surely be a conversation piece for the reason you simply don't know what it is or what it represents.
+Taken together it's interesting, and a razor tattoo design that will surely be a conversation piece for the reason you simply don't know what it is or what it represents.

 As for the razor design, it's a pretty cool handle with what looks like a German cross on it.
 I like the color of the handle and blade, but they don't go well with the light blue spider web and orange flames.

-Again the dark ink used in this razor tattoo makes it look fantastic.
-It designed well, using shading and empty places in the skin to create the 3-D effect.
+Again, the dark ink used in this razor tattoo makes it look fantastic.
+It is designed well, using shading and empty places in the skin to create the 3-D effect.

-It's not just obvious shading either, but going from dark colors to only slightly darker colors, not an easy task to accomplish.
+It's not just obvious shading either, but going from dark colors to only slightly darker colors, which is not an easy task to accomplish.

 The handle was made to look like it is indented, and the blade appears to have a protruding design on the side.
 That's a very cool look to me.